-Plagiarism Checking for CDR Australia is a crucial step if you are looking forward to positive assessment from EA.
-Here are some real evidences of EA comments that show how serious the assessing authority is about plagiarism in CDR:
+Plagiarism Checking for CDR Australia is a crucial step if you are looking forward to a positive assessment from EA.
+Here are some real pieces of evidence of EA comments that show how serious the assessing authority is about plagiarism in CDR:

 “After analysing all three of your Career Episodes, I have found that a significant amount of text has been copied from a wide range of sources.
 I would like you to explain how this has happened.
 If you can offer me a satisfactory explanation, I might allow you to write all the three episodes once again in a manner that there is ‘no copying’ anymore.
 If you have copied your Summary Statement too, you will need to rewrite it once again too.”

 “Your Career Episode #1 has a significant amount of text copied directly from Internet sources and published research papers in the ‘Introduction’, ‘Background’ and the ‘Summary’ sections.
 Please rewrite CE # 1 once again in your own words and submit it again.”

 “We found copied text in the ‘Background’, and ‘Personal Engineering Activity’ sections of CE # 3 submitted by you.
 Please write it in your own words and re-submit it.”

 The EA strictly says that the Competency Demonstration Report (CDR) should be ‘in your own words’ and should be written in the first person.
 CDRReport offers you CDR Samples for reference but we strictly advise against copying any amount of text or material from them.
 All the CDR assessed by Engineers Australia gets stored in their database.
 If your material is found similar to any CDR they have assessed previously, your CDR Report gets rejected automatically.
 Moreover, EA uses advanced software to identify plagiarised content and its source.
 Here is an example of how this plagiarism detection software highlights the pieces of content copied from somewhere else: